-Mandatory Settlement Conference (MSC).
+Mandatory Settlement Conference (MSC)

-A. Setting MSC Date.
+A. Setting Trials and MSC Date.
+An MSC is required before any trial unless excused by court order.
 The MSC will be set only when all parties and/or their attorneys have completed, signed and filed the Joint Readiness Declaration-Mandatory Settlement Conference (form SDSC D-274).

-B. Settlement Conference Brief.
+B. Settlement Conference Brief and Supporting Documents

-- 1. Unless otherwise ordered by the court, a settlement conference brief is mandatory.
-The contents of the settlement conference brief must include all the information required for a trial brief as set forth in the California Rules of Court.
-Parties may use the optional form Mandatory Settlement Conference Brief (form SDSC D-241). - 2.
-The settlement conference brief and all attachments must be exchanged between the parties and served on the settlement conference attorney in a manner that ensures they are received no later than 4:00 p.m., three court days before the MSC, unless otherwise ordered by the court. - C. MSC Confirmation.
-No later than 10 calendar days before the scheduled MSC, parties must call the court to confirm that the MSC will go forward and to receive the name and address of the settlement conference attorney. - D. Continuances and Sanctions.
-An MSC may be continued only by court order, requested at least five court days before the scheduled date for the MSC.
-Failure to timely request a continuance, for any reason, other than the settlement of the entire case, is good cause for imposing sanctions. - E. Personal Appearance and Sanctions.
-All parties must personally appear at the MSC unless excused in advance by the court.
-Failure to personally appear at the MSC is good cause for imposing sanctions.
+- 1. Unless otherwise ordered by the court, a settlement conference brief is required.
+The court encourages the use of the Mandatory Settlement Conference Brief-Long Cause Hearing Brief-Trial Brief (form SDSC D-241) - 2.
+The settlement conference brief and all attachments must be exchanged between the parties and served on the assigned settlement conference attorney in a manner that ensures they are received no later than 4:00 p.m., three court days before the MSC, unless otherwise ordered by the court. - C. MSC Confirmation.
+No later than 10 calendar days before the scheduled MSC, parties must call the court to confirm that the MSC will go forward and to receive the name and address of the settlement conference attorney.

+- Rescheduling and Sanctions.
+An MSC may be rescheduled only by court order, requested at least five court days before the scheduled date for the MSC.
+Failure to timely request a rescheduling of the conference, for any reason, other than the settlement of the entire case, is good cause for imposing sanctions.